Black Tie White Noise: Songs

 Black Tie White Noise opens with the instrumental "The Wedding", a funk adaptation of the instrumental Bowie composed for his wedding.
 It's a piece that, in Pegg's words, "fuses dance beats, distant backing vocals and Eastern-influenced saxophone cadences" that set the stage for the remaining tracklist.
 The Black Tie version of "You've Been Around" blends contemporary dance music with elements of jazz.
 Although Bowie and Gabrels wrote it together, O'Leary says the new version "effectively erased...Reeves Gabrels".
 Pegg states the lyrics foreshadow the "fractal images" Bowie used for his next studio album, Outside (1995).
 Bowie's cover of "I Feel Free" is musically different from Cream's original, being described by Pegg as "techno-funk" and likened by Perone to "1990s dance music".

 Bowie's recorded the title track with a rougher edge to avoid ending up like "an 'Ebony and Ivory' for the Nineties".
 To evoke the racial theme, the lyrics reference "We Are the World" by the supergroup USA for Africa (1985) and Marvin Gaye's "What's Going On" (1971); Pegg says that the "black and white voices" of Al B Sure! assist in the theme's presentation.
 Musically, the track is funky, with prevalent saxophone and trumpet by David and Lester Bowie, respectively.
 "Jump They Say" discusses themes of mental illness, and is loosely based on David's step-brother Terry Burns, who died by suicide in 1985 after being hospitalised for schizophrenia.
 Bowie stated, "It's the first time I've felt capable of addressing it."
-Described by biographer David Buckley as "an eerie psychodrama", the song features prevalent backwards saxophone work from Bowie.
+Described by the biographer David Buckley as "an eerie psychodrama", the song features prevalent backwards saxophone work from Bowie.